ls1intum/Artemis/docs/user/exercises/modeling.rst

     .. figure:: modeling/assessment-instruction.png
               :align: center

-- Feedback to the entire submission can also be added by clicking on |add-new-feedback| button.
+- Feedback to the entire submission can also be added by clicking on the |add-new-feedback| button.

     .. figure:: modeling/feedback-modal.png
               :align: center